deb-src-symbols(5) — Linux manual page

 names.
 A couple of distinct real symbols may have the same

-thunk symbols in complex inheritance configurations or with
+virtual thunk symbols in complex inheritance configurations

-most constructors and destructors (since g++ typically
+or with most constructors and destructors (since g++

-quality of the symbol file.
+degrade quality of the symbol file.

 symver